lino-framework/book/docs/admin/index.rst

 ==============

-This part of the documentation is for :term:`server administrators <server maintainer>`  who set up or maintain a server which hosts one or several Lino production sites.
+This part of the documentation is for :term:`server administrators <server administrator>`  who set up or maintain a server which hosts one or several Lino production sites.

 The approaches described in this document are not mandatory.
 Hosting a